pgtipping/Synthalyst/memory-bank/progress.md

   - Settings page for user preferences
   - Unified email service with logging
   - Feedback system with rate limiting
+  - Newsletter subscription system with confirmation workflow

 - **Admin Dashboard**:

   - Email logs monitoring with filtering and statistics
   - User management with role updates
+  - Newsletter subscriber management with filtering and tags
   - Responsive layout with mobile support
   - Sidebar navigation for easy access to different sections
   - Pagination for large data sets